 Jenny Bergold, is no stranger to the beauty of yoga and the art of teaching.
 Jenny has been practicing yoga since 1999 and taught multitudes of students about the dynamics of television studio production.
 Now, she has combined her two greatest talents – yoga and teaching – to provide students a revolutionary form of yoga, meditation and relaxation.
 A 2009 graduate of the Heaven Meets Earth Yoga Studio in Evanston, Illinois, with an emphasis in the Radiant Child Yoga Program, Hatha Yoga, Vinyasa, Kundalini Yoga, and Meditation, Jenny’s teaching style is uplifting and motivational.
 Previous to her yoga instructor training, Jenny worked at BATV (Batavia Access Television) where she also taught television studio production to Batavia High School students.
 A 1996 graduate of Ball State University, Jenny also worked at WTTW Chicago Channel 11 as an associate producer on such well known programs as Handy Ma’am, Trinity Irish Dance Company, and Art Safari.

 Jenny Thiede fell in love with yoga while completing her student teaching at Arizona State University.
-She began teaching yoga classes as part of physical education curriculum in high schools.
+She began teaching yoga classes as part of physical education curriculum in high schools and went on to develop a training for fellow teachers to learn to do the same.
 During the summer of 2011 she studied and earned her 200-hour yoga teaching certificate on the beautiful Big Island of Hawaii.
 She loves sharing the powerful beauty of yoga with others and strives to create a comfortable, focused, and fun yoga class.
+She is currently part of YBD’s 200 hour teacher training facilitator team.

 Jill Lansu has been practicing yoga for over 20 years.
 It has become her primary form of exercise for the last seven years after knee and hip surgery stopped her from running.
 While she has always enjoyed the practice, she didn’t fully experience its benefits until 2007 when life drastically changed and left her feeling completely out of control.
 Jill found strength through the practice of yoga.
 In addition to discovering physical strength, she also found a mental and emotional clarity which allows her to accept any life challenge with the confidence that she can overcome.
 Jill completed the YBD 200 hour certification in 2016 and will soon complete her Yoga Sculpt and Sculpt Fusion certifications.
 She looks forward to helping her students find their own inner strength.